UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 wget https://universityofadelaide.box.com/shared/static/0w0fgnm94w18ixh1z0dkmh5e0xht1ajf.gz -O multiplexed.tar.gz
 ```

-**Make sure you understand each of the above lines & discuss with your neighbour or a tutor if you're confused.**
+**Make sure you understand each of the above lines and discuss with your neighbour or a tutor if you're confused.**

 Now we have downloaded the data, let's: